dsoiM/googlehomePCPOSH/README.md

     1. If you want to execute executable, you can use following syntax: **&"C:\Program Files (x86)\foobar2000\foobar2000.exe" /stop**
     4. Or test easily with: **Write-Warning "Test PowerShell"**
     3. Otherwise create your own scriptlet, it will execute it
-7. Set the PushBullet token in the script on first line
+7. Set the PushBullet token in the PushBulletWebSocket.ps1 on first line
-8. Run the PowerShell script (If it won't run by default, type first: Set-ExecutionPolicy -ExecutionPolicy Unrestricted )
+8. Run the PushBulletWebSocket.ps1 (If it won't run by default, type first: Set-ExecutionPolicy -ExecutionPolicy Unrestricted )
 9. Talk to your google box with what your defined in 6 "This"